getoutreach/clientxtsdk/README.md

 ## How it works

-When Outreach user goes to a specific part of the Outreach application (e.g., opportunity page), the application will check if that user has installed addons for that part of the app and:
+When Outreach user goes to a specific part of the Outreach application (e.g., opportunity page), the application will check if that user has installed addons for that part of the app and if yes:

 - Add a tab with the title of the addon
 - Add an iframe with the source pointing to an addon hosting page